 Store data in a database

 If you store your spatial data in a relational database management system that Esri supports, you can access that data from ArcGIS and publish map and feature services from it.
 Esri also provides an enterprise geodatabase that you can deploy within your database to extend its functionality.
+If your data is in a supported cloud data warehouse, you can publish map services (map image layers) from ArcGIS Pro.

 Store caches, imagery, and big data files in a cloud storage container